Roscoe Conkling: Second term and Civil War

 In the summer of 1860, Conkling campaigned on behalf of Abraham Lincoln and Hannibal Hamlin in New York.
 Though Conkling was disappointed that Seward had not been nominated, he spoke in favor of Lincoln at a June 4 unity rally.
 Conkling himself was unanimously re-nominated on September 4 and was re-elected by an increased majority over Utica mayor DeWitt Clinton Grove.
 As a high-profile House freshman, he spent much more of the 1860 campaign outside his district.

 Given his first opportunity to advise President-elect Lincoln on federal appointments in Oneida, Conkling rejected a list provided by district Republicans, replying, "Gentlemen, when I need your assistance in making the appointments in our district, I shall let you know."

 In 1861, Conkling teamed up with Chester A. Arthur and another man, George W. Chadwick, to make a profit on wartime cotton.
 The business worked well and was expunged from public record.
-Conkling later secured Arthur’s appointment as a tax commissioner and was later appointed Collector of the Port of New York in 1871.
+Conkling later secured Arthur's appointment as a tax commissioner; Arthur was appointed Collector of the Port of New York in 1871.

 The 37th Congress met amidst the American Civil War, which began in April 1861.
 President Lincoln called Congress into a special session on Independence Day in order to equip an army.
-Conkling took a leading role in the session and was joined in the House by his elder brother Frederick, who had been elected from Manhattan.
-Conkling was promoted to Chairman of the Committee on the District of Columbia.
+Conkling took a leading role in the session and was joined in the House by his elder brother Frederick, who had been elected from New York City.
+Conkling was promoted to chairman of the Committee on the District of Columbia.
 He introduced a bill to "establish an auxiliary watch for the protection of public and private property in the city of Washington" and another instituting a committee to report on the subject of a general bankruptcy law.

 When Congress reconvened on December 3, 1861, Conkling introduced a resolution calling for the War Department to investigate the humiliating Union defeat at the Battle of Ball's Bluff.
 When George McClellan responded that an investigation would be incompatible with the public service, Conkling delivered a speech calling the battle "the most atrocious military murder ever committed in our history as a people," gaining national attention.
 His persistent criticism led to the creation of the Joint Committee on the Conduct of the War to provide civilian oversight of the war effort.

 Conkling was a consistent opponent of issuing paper currency to pay for the war effort, unsuccessfully voting against the Legal Tender Act of 1862 and proposing bond issuances redeemable in gold as substitutes.
 He remained a consistent opponent of monetary expansion throughout his career.